10 Easy Steps to Prepare for a Move

 - Packing and Storage Fees

-- Supplies for Packing (see section on supplies for moving and types of packing materials below)
+- Supplies for Packing (see the section on supplies for moving and types of packing materials below)

 - Tips (optional, but recommended for a great moving experience)